3.8.1 – Procedure – Student Complaints & Grievances

 Subpart E: Student.
 An individual who is enrolled at the College, a group of such individuals, or the campus student government.

 Part 2: Notification and Publication.
-Lake Superior College (LSC) shall inform students of the established complaint and grievance policies and procedures.
+LSC shall inform students of the established complaint and grievance policies and procedures.
 These policies and procedures shall be publicized to students in the LSC Student Handbook at least annually and include information for students about how and where to obtain forms.

 Part 3: Complaints